Estimated reading time: 4 minutes

 For example, if you sell whole house water systems that filter up to 500,000 gallons, let customers know that you also sell systems with salt-free water conditioners and UV filters that filter up to 1 million gallons.
 These added benefits can help you sell the more expensive water system.

 Understand what you are selling.

-If you do not understand the basics of the products you are selling, you might not provide customers with the answers they are seeking.
+If you do not understand the basics of the products you sell, you might not provide customers with the answers they seek.
 As a result, they might not buy from you.
 Therefore reading product manuals or looking online to get your information is essential.

 Product knowledge enables you to provide a wealth of knowledge to your customers.
 You will be better prepared to discuss a product’s features and benefits and answer your customers’ questions.
 This instills confidence in your customers and can help you increase sales and upsell more.

 Upselling can be awkward for you and your customers.
 So, come up with a plan and try it out with a handful of customers.
 Finally, do not try to upsell a product that is not relevant or an improved version of the product your customer wants to buy.